r-Techsupport/rTS_Wiki/docs/guides/OneDrive.md

 ### Windows:
 1. Select the white or blue OneDrive cloud icon in the notification/menu area.
 This icon may be under the "show hidden icons"tab on your taskbar.
 2. Right-click (or CTRL-click in Mac) the OneDrive icon on the taskbar, Click the ![settingsicon.png](/assets/One-Drive/settingsicon.png) icon
-3. Click the settings text, which will open a seperate window.
+3. Click the settings text, which will open a separate window.
 4. Go into the "Accounts" tab and click "Unlink this PC"
 ![unlink.png](/assets/One-Drive/unlink.png)